Jump back to chapter selection.

 Ψ^(r)=ψ0(r),

 which does not vanish for the condensed state.
 Note, however, a^k=0, if k0.
 The finite value of a^0 requires states of different number of particles in the k=0 state for the matrix elements making up this mean value.
 This is an element of spontaneous symmetry breaking.
-The condensate can be considered as a reservoir with on average N0 particles ( N01 ), to which we can add or from which we can remove particles without changing the properties of the system.
+The condensate can be considered as a reservoir with on average N0 particles (N01), to which we can add or from which we can remove particles without changing the properties of the system.
 The coherent state satisfies this condition.
-We also can define an order parameter characterising the condensate, the condensate wavefunction,
+We also can define an order parameter characterising the condensate, the condensate wave function,

 ψ0(r)=|ψ0(r)|eiϕ(r)=n0eiϕ.